enthought/enable/docs/source/kiva.rst

 Coordinate Model
 ~~~~~~~~~~~~~~~~

-Kiva uses mathematical axes direction conventions as opposed to computer
+Kiva uses mathematical axes direction conventions as opposed to framebuffer
-science axes conventions.
-In other words, the origin is always at the _bottom_
+axes conventions.
+In other words, the origin is always at the *bottom*
-left of the screen, and the positive y axis goes _up_ from bottom to top; as
+left of the screen, and the positive y axis goes *up* from bottom to top; as
-opposed to screen coordinates which typically have the origin at the _top_ left
+opposed to screen coordinates which typically have the origin at the *top* left
-and the positive y axis goes _down_ from top to bottom.
+and the positive y axis goes *down* from top to bottom.

 Additionally, for backends that produce raster images, the coordinates
-represent the _corner_ of pixels, rather than the center of pixels.
+represent the *corner* of pixels, rather than the center of pixels.
 This has
 consequences when rendering thin lines.
 Compare the two lines in this example,
 for instance::